mojaloop/documentation/docs/product/features/tariffs.md

 Interchange is consequently treated as a **ledger and settlement obligation**, rather than as a second payment attached to every transaction.

+(**Note:** This capability may be dependent on the implementation of Settlement V3, which is currently an outstanding task.)

 # Hub and Scheme Operator Fees